Close-up of ripe blueberry clusters on a bush ready for picking with morning dew

 Soil preparation: Dig a hole twice as wide as the root ball and just as deep.
 Mix the backfill soil with peat moss (or acidic compost if available) at a 50/50 ratio.
 Add sulfur according to your soil test.
 Water deeply after planting.

 Mulch: This is essential for blueberries.
-Apply a 3-4 inch layer of acidic mulch — pine bark, pine needles, or wood chips from acidic trees.
+Apply a 3-4 inch layer of acidic mulch, pine bark (pine bark fines are especially good), pine needles, or wood chips from acidic trees.
+Both peat moss and pine bark fines are excellent choices for maintaining soil acidity long-term, as they decompose slowly and keep releasing mild organic acids.
+Replenishing 2–4 inches of pine bark or pine needle mulch every spring helps sustain the pH you worked to achieve.
 Mulch conserves moisture, regulates soil temperature, suppresses weeds, and slowly acidifies the soil as it decomposes.
 Keep mulch a few inches away from the stem to prevent rot.

-Cross-pollination: While most blueberry varieties are technically self-fertile, you’ll get significantly better yields and larger berries by planting at least two different varieties that bloom at the same time.
+Cross-pollination: While most blueberry varieties are technically self-fertile for northern and southern highbush, but rabbiteye varieties are effectively self-sterile and REQUIRE a cross-pollinator of a different rabbiteye cultivar to set a meaningful crop (NC State Extension), you’ll get significantly better yields and larger berries by planting at least two different varieties that bloom at the same time.
 For the best harvest over a long season, plant an early, mid, and late variety.

 Growing Blueberries in Containers